Mastercard/client-encryption-java/README.md

 #### From a PKCS#12 File

-A `PrivateKey` key object can be created from a PKCS#12 file by calling the `EncryptionUtils.loadDecryptionKey` method:
+A `PrivateKey` object can be created from a PKCS#12 file by calling the `EncryptionUtils.loadDecryptionKey` method:
 ```java
 PrivateKey decryptionKey = EncryptionUtils.loadDecryptionKey(
                                     "<insert PKCS#12 key file path>",